nicoespeon/understandlegacycode.com/content/blog/when-should-you-stop-refactoring-legacy-code/index.md

 4. **Do the best you can in the allocated time**.
 Be mindful of your deadline.
 5. **Communicate with your team**.
 Share your findings.
 Document your decisions.
 6. **Know when to stop**.
 Especially if you've already invested long hours.
 This is when you need to take a step back and think again.
 Can you bring 80% of the value in time, even if it's not perfect?
-7. **Some refactorings don't worth it**.
+7. **Some refactorings aren't worth it**.
 Legacy Code isn't perfect and that's fine.
 The game is about making it better, even if it's just a little bit.

-Being able to work with Legacy Code when you have a short deadline isn't easy, it takes practice.
-That's why I'm crafting a kit that would guide you to refactor your Legacy codebase in no time.

-**Interested?
-Leave me your email** so I can tell you when it's out 👇
+I don't think there is such a thing as "over-quality" because, to me, the best quality is when you find the perfect balance to keep solving people problem fast, without creating new ones.
+[The 4 rules of simple design](https://martinfowler.com/bliki/BeckDesignRules.html) are a concrete way to achieve that.